MY NAME IS REB

-I originally moved to New York in 2006 for school to study journalism, but then social media captured my attention.
-Navigating new cultural trends and understanding how communities are built and defined has been my passion for over ten years, but I'm just ask passionate about creative expression.
+I originally moved to New York in 2006 to study journalism, but then social media captured my attention.
+Navigating new behavioral trends and understanding how to develop communities has been my livelihood for over ten years, but I'm most passionate about creative expression and culture.

 While earning awards and industry recognition at 360i, MKG, Sprinklr, and Wunderman, I also co-founded FindSpark, the largest and most inclusive professional community for students and recent grads in the country, was a freelance contributor for content marketing startup Contently, and have been active in the NYC art community for over six years.

-Raised by small business owners who were both born in the rural Midwest, I bring my work ethic and integrity in everything I do and understand the value of connection.
-Ever since I was a child growing up in Newark, Delaware, I have been passionate about volunteering and activism and am still exploring how shared experiences of art and creativity can build strong communities.
+Raised by small business owners from the rural Midwest, I bring my work ethic and integrity in everything I do and understand the value of connection.
+Ever since I was a child growing up in Newark, Delaware, I have been passionate about volunteering and activism and am still exploring how the shared experiences of art and creativity can build strong communities.

 I currently live in my dream neighborhood Greenpoint, Brooklyn with my husband (who I met while working at the same social media agency) and spend my days providing marketing consulting, painting, thinking, and trying to learn something new.

 I still have the sketchbooks I drew in when I was 4

 In college I hosted my own indie radio show called “Airwave”.
 In the first year it started at 3 am on Friday mornings

 Once I was in the running to be the host of a new MTV pop culture show